Fort Pitt, Kent: Invalid Depôt and General Military Hospital

-The end of the Napoleonic Wars meant that the site was not finally used as a fort, and in 1814 the soldiers garrisoning the fort were redeployed.
+The end of the Napoleonic Wars meant that the site was not finally used as a defensive installation, and by September 1814 the soldiers garrisoning Fort Pitt were redeployed.
 For a brief time it was occupied by the Royal Marine Artillery, due to shortage of accommodation elsewhere, but in 1815 they were removed to make way for wounded from the Battle of Waterloo.

-In 1819 the Army's Invalid Depôt was moved back from the Isle of Wight to Chatham, and Fort Pitt was repurposed as a medical establishment to treat soldiers prior to their release from service.
-At the same time, the nearby Fort Clarence was converted into a military lunatic asylum.
+By December 1819 the Invalid Depôt of British Army was moved back from the Isle of Wight to Chatham, and Fort Pitt was repurposed as a medical establishment to treat soldiers prior to their release from military service.
+At the same time, the nearby Fort Clarence was converted into a lunatic asylum for personnel from the British Army and Royal Navy.

-In around 1820, York Hospital, Chelsea (the Army's last remaining General Hospital) was closed to serving soldiers, and Fort Pitt began to be established as Britain's principal military hospital.
+In the same year, York Hospital, Chelsea (the Army's last remaining General Hospital) was closed to serving soldiers, and Fort Pitt began to be established as Britain's principal military hospital.
 In 1822 the casemates were said to be 'at present inhabited by invalids, who compose the only garrison of this fortress'.

-The hospital building was expanded in 1823-4, with eight large wards of twenty-seven beds each providing room for over 200 patients.
-The H-plan hospital building was flanked by smaller blocks to the north and to the south, which served as officers' quarters.
+The hospital building was expanded from October 1823 to March 1824, with eight large wards of twenty-seven beds each providing room for over 200 patients.
+The H-Plan Hospital building was flanked by smaller blocks to the north and to the south, which served as officers' quarters.

 Fort Pitt also functioned as the Medical Staff Depôt: 'all candidates for commissions, and young medical officers who had just received commissions, were in the first instance sent down to Fort Pitt; partly in order that, when the exigences of the public service permitted, they might receive a certain amount of training in the special work as army surgeons, and partly also because the Staff Depôt formed a convenient place of residence for them until they could be drafted to their respective destinations'.
 In 1816 the Director General of the Army Medical Department, James McGrigor, had brought from Chelsea a collection of anatomical specimens and other items of interest with a view to establishing a medical museum at Fort Pitt.
 At the same time he endowed a library on the site, and issued instructions to the army's medical officers stationed around the globe to send six-monthly reports of prevalent diseases, treatments and various treatments which were collated at Fort Pitt and made available for analysis and study.
 The museum and library expanded prodigiously over the years and Fort Pitt became an important centre for the study of military and tropical medicine.
 (By 1851 the library had amassed a collection of 67,000 volumes, and the museum contained 41,000 specimens and numerous anatomical drawings.)